Pandula Ravindra Babu

-Pandula Ravindra Babu is an Indian politician and a member of parliament from Amalapuram (Lok Sabha constituency), Andhra Pradesh.
+Pandula Ravindra Babu (born 8 November 1955) is an Indian politician and a former Member of Parliament from Amalapuram Lok Sabha constituency, Andhra Pradesh.
 He won the 2014 Indian general election being a Telugu Desam Party candidate.
-Born on 8 November 1955, he was an Officer of Indian Revenue Service till early 2014, when he resigned to contest Lok Sabha elections.
+He was elected as Officer of Indian Revenue Service till early 2014, when he resigned to contest Lok Sabha elections.
 He is a prolific speaker and takes a special interest in debating social issues.